yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 1.3 Fill in app details as shown here.
 You will be prompted to save your project to disk after this step. **Note**: It is important to keep the company identifier as `nus.cs3217` in order for you to run the app on your device.

-**Objective-C versus Swift:** Here in the dropdown menu you can choose between either Objective-C, the programming language maintained by Apple for quite some time, and the newly announced multi-paradigm language, Swift.
+**Objective-C versus Swift:** Here in the dropdown menu you can choose between either Objective-C, the traditional programming language used by Apple, or Swift.
 We will show you the instructions for creating this project in both languages.
 In the following diagram, the result is shown if we selected **Swift**.
 Select **Objective-C** if you want to do this project in Objective-C.

 ![Swift.
 When you are done with the above steps, you should be looking at this page that summaries your app info.](/ps/ps1/img/1-4-1.png)